A pilgrim's search for elegant solutions

 Neither of these new aircraft would be allowed to leave the ground even for test flights until the structural integrity of the aircraft designs had been adequately demonstrated and bought off by certification authorities.
 While similar tests had been performed on prior test programs - most recently for the 737 (which entered service 11 years earlier) and 747 (which entered service 9 years earlier), the retained knowledge from these efforts was limited as 60% of the company’s workforce had been laid off earlier in the decade.
 These ‘boom or bust’ cycles were a part of the Boeing culture and contributed to the strength of unionization of most manufacturing and engineering employees in the Puget Sound region.

 One of my earliest assignments was to write software for a new array processor which the hardware test group had recently procured - at considerable expense - to support this structures testing.
 Interestingly, in this era, hardware was expensive, and software was comparatively affordable.
 The resulting integrated system needed to collect about one thousand samples of raw data in real time at ten millisecond data rates and convert those samples into engineering units, which were necessary to calculate stress and strain in support of full-scale aircraft fatigue testing, a 24x7 operation.
 These test systems required continual monitoring of these critical parameters to ensure values were within pre-established safety margins and to provide accurate data necessary for aircraft verification.
 Any failures in this process could severely compromise both programs, with few options for recovery.
-The endeavor had considerable skin in this game.
+The endeavor had considerable skin in this game, as this testing was in the critical path for completing both the 757 and 767 aircraft’s development on time.

-Despite the added workload from this team leadership, I retained my responsibilities as a technical contributor on the team, along with mentoring, overseeing, and integrating the efforts of other team members and interfacing with management.
-The array processor had been delivered and required crafting custom device drivers and interfaces for analysis, graphics, and reporting software which was being built by my team in cooperation with our customers.
-We wrote systems software in assembly language and applications in the programming language of choice in that day, Fortran.
+Despite this added workload, I continued to be a technical contributor on the team, along with mentoring, overseeing, and integrating the efforts of other team members and interfacing with management.
+Our array processor was delivered and required crafting custom device drivers and interfaces for the data recording and analysis software which was being built by my team in cooperation with our customers.
+We wrote this systems software in assembly language, while our applications were written in the programming language of choice in that day, Fortran.

 During this time, I also introduced a new customer communications construct into our group which we ended up calling a Project Review Board.
 This PRB involved key customer subject matter experts in weekly meetings to discuss near-term plans and consider options in play at that time for the development team.
 Each month I also had a one-on-one ‘accountability review’ with the broader organization’s chief engineer to discuss the progress our team had made over the previous month.
 These habits of iterative development, team engagement, management coordination, and customer collaboration would form the essence of modern agile software development practices and serve me well for the rest of my career.